rmguney/swe599-2025s/README.md

-# A Mars Rover Simulation Utilizing Deep Reinforcement and Imitation Learning with Proximal Policy Optimization and Generative Adversarial Imitation Learning for Autonomous Navigation and Sample Retrieval
+# Mars Rover Simulation Using Deep Reinforcement and Imitation Learning (PPO & GAIL) for Autonomous Navigation and Sample Retrieval

 ## Table of Contents
 1. [Introduction](#introduction)